 We stare at each other.
 His face collapses, tears spill over his bleary eyes and into his whiskers.
 I’m so sorry.
-I’m so sorry, he says in a whisper.
+I’m so sorry, he whispers.
 Sorry.
-Then he gets up so fast from the table that his chair tips over.
-He rushes out the door.
-And leaves his coffee.
+He pushes away from the table, up-ends the chair, rushes outside, and leaves his coffee.

-Mimi watches me over the heads of the twins.
+Mimi skewers me over the heads of the twins.
 She’s horrified.